-Detailed modelling using ADMS version 3.1 has been undertaken at 3 locations where domestic fuel burning is common.
-The modelling (corrected for bias) predicts that exceedences of the PM10 objectives are unlikely.
+Detailed modelling using ADMS version 3.1 has been undertaken at one location in Ballymoney where large amounts of domestic fuel combustion is common.
+The modelling (corrected for bias) predicted that in this area, the Glebeside Estate area, the PM10 objectives are unlikely to be exceeded.